lakshmankumar12/general_reading_notes/routing.md

     * IBGP neighbors can be acroos hops (TTL of 255 is used), however, EBGP neighbors should be next-hop (TTL of 1 is used)
     * In cisco config, we dont explicity distinguish IBGP/EBGP.
 We configure remote-peer -ip and their AS.
 Sam AS => IBGP, diff AS => EBGP

+    * IBGP peers are usually fully-meshed.
+        * IBGP peers dont redistribute IBGP learnt routes to other IBGP peers.
+        * Advertise eBGP learnt routes to all IBGP peers.

 * Attributes
     * Each advertised route has attributes
     * There are about 13/14 attributes